maetyu-d/fabric/README.md

 - bounded per-block work
 - preallocated buffers for events and node state

-This matters because some modules, like loops or smears, can get heavy if not constrained.
+This matters because some modules, like loops or smears, are likely to get heavy if not constrained.

-## Error Style
+## Errors

-Errors should read like editor guidance, not compiler noise.
+Errors try to read like helpful/constructive editor guidance.

-Good examples:
+Examples:

 ```text
 Unknown module `bergon`.